-2) Transfer Students with college study in another major or nursing study in another baccalaureate program and a minimum of 45 completed credits, if accepted by the University, may be admitted directly into the College of Nursing.
-To enroll in clinical nursing courses, transfer students must acquire a URI-based grade point average of 3.00 or higher and 2.20 in the foundation courses.
+2) Transfer Students with college study in another major or nursing study in another baccalaureate program must meet the minimum admission requirements found on the Undergraduate Admission website: web.uri.edu/admission.
+Admission is not guaranteed if requirements are met.
+To enroll in clinical nursing courses, transfer students must acquire a URI-based grade point average of 3.00 or higher and complete the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or better in each course.
 Admission to NUR 203 is competitive based on GPA, which must be minimally a 3.00.
 Grades from courses taken at the other institution are not included in the student’s grade point average.
 Students who transfer from another college or university are admitted into clinical nursing courses on a space-available basis, usually in the spring semester.

-B) R.N.-B.S ONLINE program: Admission requires students to complete a diploma or associate degree nursing program with a 2.4 GPA and have an active R.N. license.
+B) R.N.-B.S ONLINE: Admission requires students to complete a diploma or associate degree nursing program with a 2.4 GPA and have an active R.N. license.
 R.N.-B.S.
 ONLINE students are required to take 18 credits of nursing courses as follows: NUR 247, 253, 347, 443, 444, 447.
 A total of 120 credits is required for R.N.s to earn a B.S. degree.
 Thirty credits must be earned at URI.

-R.N.-B.S. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
+R.N. students with a baccalaureate or master’s degree in another field, may be eligible for the M.S. program in nursing.
 Records will be individually evaluated to determine if the candidate must complete any undergraduate course work before starting the M.S. program.

-Students are limited to 18 credits per semester except by permission of the dean for special program adjustments or when participating in the Honors Program.
+Students are limited to 18 credits per semester except by permission of the Dean for special program adjustments or when participating in the Honors Program.